-How do I make phonecalls using B4RN?
+How do I make phone calls using Fibre

 Can we retain our existing phone number and old telephones?

 If you currently use BT or another quality phone provider, yes – your existing number can be ported over to the VoIP service just like a mobile number can be ported to another mobile network.
-(Note that some third party companies can make transferring your number difficult.)
-You should double-check with whichever VoIP provider you choose before you make the switch.
+You should double-check with the VoIP provider you choose before you make the switch.
 Old phones will still work on most VoIP services with an adapter.
 You must get the new VoIP service working and then ask to move your number to them, if you cancel your current contract first you will lose your number.
 Please ask if you would like help